shtrausslearning/shtrausslearning.github.io/docs/markdown/about.md

 - Also worked on Synthetic Turbulence methodolgy as part of **JAXA** project, in particular integration of divergence free properties for SEM & its use in aeroacoutics
 - Introduced biomimicry approach for vehicle aerodynamic optimisation/reverse engineering optimisation
 - Specialise in Computation Fluid Dynamics & Aeroacoustics
-- My interest has taken me into the financial sector, where I currently work with Big Data, helping the business side of things
+- My interest has taken me into the financial sector, where I currently work with **Big Data**, helping the business side of things which I really enjoy doing.

 ### **Data Science Library Stack**